Useful information on Anthony Nolan, the stem cell donor register and blood cancer

 What we do

-Anthony Nolan is a pioneering charity that saves the lives of people with blood cancer and blood disorders.
+Anthony Nolan is a pioneering charity that unites people and science to unlock the cures, treatments and transplants that will transform the future for those with blood cancer and blood disorders.
 Every day, we use our register to match remarkable individuals willing to donate their bone marrow or blood stem cells to people who desperately need lifesaving transplants.

-- Anthony Nolan uses its register to match potential stem cell donors to blood cancer patients in desperate need of a stem cell transplant.
+- Anthony Nolan uses its register to match potential stem cell donors to blood cancer and blood disorder patients in urgent need of a stem cell transplant.

-- We need more men aged 16–30 to sign up as they are underrepresented on the register.
-Young men currently make up only 18% of our register, but they provide an astonishing 55% of all donations.
+- The charity needs more men aged 16–30 to sign up as they are underrepresented on the register.
+Young men currently make up only 18% of the Anthony Nolan register, but, incredibly provide more than half of all stem cell donations.

 - Young people are also most likely to be chosen to donate as they provide better outcomes for patients, and are less likely to have long-term health problems which might delay or prevent donation.